alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achievements/Tasks:

 - Direct a redesign process of the Back-End architecture & design pattern consists of the API & the Databases to fix the performance issues, data inconsistency, & security issues.
-The whole API had re-written from `Python` & `Typescript` to `Golang` using `Clean Architecture`, `Repository Pattern`, `gRPC`, `GORM`, `Gin`, & etc. The `MySQL` database schema migrated to the new database structures using `Node.Js` with `Sequelize`
+The whole API had re-written from `Python` & `Typescript` to `Golang` using `Clean Architecture`, `Repository Pattern`, `gRPC`, `GORM`, `Gin`, & etc. The CMS also re-written from `PHP` to `Next.Js` and the `MySQL` database schema migrated to the new database structures using `Node.Js` with `Sequelize`
 - Prepare the containerization of the application using `Docker` and deliver by CI/CD in Gitlab to `Kubernetes` platform

 ##### - HOT+ ([hot.rctiplus.com](https://hot.rctiplus.com))